itzg/docker-minecraft-server/README.md

 Quite often there are mods that need to be excluded, such as ones that did not properly declare as a client mod via the file's game versions.
 Similarly, there are some mods that are incorrectly tagged as client only.
 The following describes two options to exclude/include mods:

 Global and per modpack exclusions can be declared in a JSON file and referenced with `CF_EXCLUDE_INCLUDE_FILE`.
-By default, [the file bundled with the image](files/cf-exclude-include.json) will be used.
+By default, [the file bundled with the image](files/cf-exclude-include.json) will be used, but can be disabled by setting this to an empty string.
 The schema of this file [is documented here](https://github.com/itzg/mc-image-helper#excludeinclude-file-schema).

 Alternatively, they can be excluded by passing a comma or space delimited list of **project** slugs or IDs via `CF_EXCLUDE_MODS`.
 Similarly, there are some mods that are incorrectly tagged as client only.
 For those, pass the **project** slugs or IDs via `CF_FORCE_INCLUDE_MODS`.
-If either of these are set, then `CF_EXCLUDE_INCLUDE_FILE` will be **disabled**.
+These lists will be combined with the content of the exclude/include file, if given.

 A mod's project ID can be obtained from the right hand side of the project page:
 ![cf-project-id](docs/cf-project-id.png)